 Normally you have three years from the date of your accident, or the date that you became aware of your injury, to make a spinal injury claim.
 For claims made on behalf of children, the three-year limitation period does not start running until the child’s 18th birthday.

-Spinal injury claims can take a long time to put together since there may be a number of medical and other experts to consult.
+Spinal injury claims can take a long time to put together since there may be several medical and other experts to consult.
 It is a good idea to consult a specialist spinal injury claims lawyer as soon as possible after the accident to make sure there is plenty of time to prepare your claim.

-Next steps for making a spinal injuries claim
+Next steps for making a spinal injury claim

-If you or a family member has sustained any type of spinal injury, telephone us now on 0808 250 4996 for advice.
+If you or a family member has sustained any type of spinal injury, call us now on for advice.
 Our specialist spinal injury claims advisors will be happy to answer your questions and talk you through the process of making a claim.
 We do not charge for dealing with initial enquiries and will never pressurise you into making a claim that you may be unsure about.

-If we consider that you have a strong claim, then we would be pleased to represent you on a No Win, No Fee basis.
-In simple terms, this means that if you lose your case, you will not have to pay us anything.
-If you win your case, then our success fee will come out of your compensation at the end of the claim.
+If we consider that you have a strong claim, then we will transfer you to one of our spinal injury solicitors, who can represent you on a No Win, No Fee basis.
+In simple terms, this means that if you lose your case, you will not have to pay anything.
+If you win your case, then the spinal injury solicitors success fee will come out of your compensation at the end of the claim.
 We will explain to you in detail how No Win No Fee works when you contact us about your claim.